Why I Wrote This App

 • The app becomes more responsive for the player,

-• At the cost of a larger (slower) initial download.
+• Potentially at the cost of a larger (slower) initial download.

 When you want something like this to be used by a large number of people, this tuning matters.